Black Panther star Chadwick Boseman is dead at 43

 Black Panther imagined the world of Wakanda, the most advanced city in the world, and created a fantasy that privileged the lives, experience, intelligence, and strength of Black men and women.
 It’s one of the best Marvel movies ever made, and the first Marvel superhero film ever to become a Best Picture nominee.
 But Black Panther’s massive financial success was just as important as its cultural impact, in that it showed that there’s an un-ignorable space in movies for stories about the Black experience.

 Boseman and the rest of the Black Panther cast were considered the future faces of Marvel.
 He appeared in the most recent Avengers movies: 2018’s Infinity War and 2019’s Endgame.
-A sequel to the film was announced for a May 2022 release, to again star Boseman.
+A sequel to Black Panther was announced for a May 2022 release, to again star Boseman.

 i will miss you, birthday brother. you were always light and love to me. my god ... ✌ ♥️✊ ♂️ forever and ever ... https://t.co/9pORaKZuQN pic.twitter.com/awX3DiTVwn— Don Cheadle (@DonCheadle) August 29, 2020